Translation grant programme

 - Beginning of November: application deadline: 15 September

-- Applications only by publishers: Only non-German publishers are eligible to apply.
+- Publishing houses: Only foreign publishers are eligible to apply.

-- Translation from German original: The translation must be made from the original German-language text.
+- Translation from the original: The translation must be made from the original German text.